dimitriloukine/git-rebase-playground/README.md

 ## Insert a commit

 use the `break` keyword in the todo between two commits to stop at a given commit and create a new commit here.

+## Reorder commits

+Just reorder the commits in the todo.